timrekelj/timrekelj.si/content/_index.md

 ---
-title: I'd rather be myself
+title: "Forty-Two"
-description: he said.
-"Myself and nasty.
-Not somebody else, however jolly."
+description: said Deep Thought, with infinite majesty and calm.

 ---
-he said.
-"Myself and nasty.
-Not somebody else, however jolly."
+said Deep Thought, with infinite majesty and calm.